pantaelaman/ease100/README.md

 ```

 ### Define directives
-Define directives, similarly to `include` directives, are denoted with `#define` followed by an unused label name and a literal.
-They are functionally the same as labels, but their value is that of the literal, not of their position in the code.
+Define directives, similarly to `include` directives, are denoted with `#define` followed by an unused label name and a value (literal, label, or expression).
+They can be used as if they were labels.
 For example:
 ```
 #define ORIGIN 0